logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

   This means that you can restore from your archives, even if the logs didn't originally make it to Kibana.

-* **Restored logs still pass through drop filters.** \\
+* **Restored logs pass through drop filters.** \\
-  If you're restoring archives,
-  those logs will still be dropped if they meet any drop filter's conditions.
+  If you're restoring logs from an archive, turn off drop filters if you want them to be indexed in your Kibana account.
   When restoring,
-  always make sure logs you need won't be filtered.
+  always make sure logs you need won't be filtered out using drop filters.

 #### To set up a drop filter